 What is a seed library?
-At the Fenton-Winegarden Library we have a collection of seeds.
+At our Fenton-Winegarden and Montrose-Jennings branches we have a collection of seeds.
 They are free to take and grow, and if you wish, you may save seed to return at the end of the growing season.

 Why do we have a seed library?
 Over a hundred years ago, there were hundreds of varieties of vegetables available from seed companies.
 As of 1983, those varieties fell to just a handful.
 By offering free seed to the community we can keep many of the heirloom varieties alive.
 And by saving the seed year after year, we can create varieties that are suitable to our particular environment.
 Donating those seeds to our seed library and sharing with other gardeners will keep these varieties alive.